-This vegan Baileys tastes exactly like regular Baileys – except, because you’re making it from home, you know exactly what is going into that glass of creamy goodness.
-Best of all, it’s a breeze to make and whether you’re vegan or not, I argue this version is the tastiest.
+This vegan Homemade Baileys Irish Cream tastes exactly like regular Baileys.
+But – because you’re making it from home – you know exactly what is going into that glass of sweet, creamy, boozy goodness!

-While the ingredient list is really simple, it is worth mentioning that this dairy-free Baileys requires *both* full-fat AND light coconut milk – I have tried making it with just one kind of coconut milk and it was not the same, so be sure to grab both kinds!
-Here’s everything you’ll need:
+While the Baileys Irish Cream ingredients list is really simple, it is worth mentioning that this dairy-free Baileys requires *both* full-fat AND light coconut milk – I have tried making it with just one kind of coconut milk and it was not the same, so be sure to grab both kinds!
+Here’s everything you’ll need.
+Find ingredient notes (including substitutions and swaps) below.

 • Full-Fat Coconut Milk – to start, you’ll need 1 (13.5-ounce) can of full-fat coconut milk.